slice/nixfiles/README.md

    nix run nix-darwin -- switch --flake ~/src/prj/nixfiles
    ```

+   You will likely have to mess with some files in `/etc` to let nix-darwin
+   manage the environment.

 1. Change your shell:

    ```
    sudo chsh -s ~/.nix-profile/bin/fish $USER
    ```

-1. You probably have
+1. If you set up nix-darwin, then you probably have
    [two Nix installations](https://github.com/LnL7/nix-darwin/issues/931) now,
    which needs to be somehow fixed.

-(Nix is required to bootstrap nix-darwin,
+   (Nix is required to bootstrap nix-darwin, but nix-darwin essentially acts as
-   but nix-darwin essentially functions as a Nix installation in and of itself
+   a Nix installation in and of itself by managing a Nix daemon for you.
-   by managing a Nix daemon for you.
-Furthermore, a nix-darwin module is used to
+   Furthermore, a nix-darwin module is used to version-manage Nix, which will
-   version-manage Nix, which will conflict with the Nix binary that was
+   conflict with the Nix binary that was previously used to bootstrap this
-   previously used to bootstrap this entire setup.)
+   entire setup.)

    - Use `nix doctor` to verify that you don't have conflicting `nix` binaries
      in your `PATH`.